-- (i) All minor injuries will be entered into a suitable record book kept on site.
-An example sheet is appended to the Accident Reporting Procedure.
-(Accident report books and files are kept at first aid stations.
-These are located in the First Aid Room in the Y1 Corridor and in EYFS). - (ii) More serious pupil injuries must be recorded on the St Helens Borough Council online Accident and Incident Reporting System as soon as possible after they occur. - (iii) Any injury that arises out of or in connection with a work activity and the person is taken directly from the scene of the accident to hospital for treatment (examinations and diagnostic tests do not constitute treatment), must be reported to the HSE via their online reporting system within 15 days of the occurrence

-(iv) Any fatalities specified injury accidents and dangerous occurrences must be notified immediately to the HSE by the quickest available means (normally by telephone).
+- (i) All minor pupil injuries will be entered into a suitable record book kept on site.
+An example sheet is appended to the Accident and Incident Reporting Procedure. - (ii) More serious pupil injuries must be recorded on the St Helens Borough Council online Accident and Incident Reporting System as soon as possible after they occur. - (iii) Any injury that arises out of or in connection with a work activity and the person is taken directly from the scene of the accident to hospital for treatment (examinations and diagnostic tests do not constitute treatment), must be reported to the HSE via their online reporting system within 15 days of the occurrence. - (iv) Any fatalities specified injury accidents and dangerous occurrences must be notified immediately to the HSE by the quickest available means (normally by telephone).